KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-command-line/cmder.md

 {% hint style='tip' %}
 Sort by "Date modified" if you can't easily find it.
 {% endhint %}
-1. Right click on "cmder" and select **Extract All...** and type in the location of your Cmder folder we created previously.
-Make sure "Show extracted files when complete" is checked and click on **Extract**.
+1. Right click on "cmder" and select **Extract All...** and type in the location of your Cmder folder we created.
+Make sure to check "Show extracted files when complete" and click on **Extract**.
 When extract is complete, the file explorer will show your Cmder folder.

    ![](images/extract-to-destination.PNG)